fuhsjr00/bug.n/README.md

 * Dynamically resize and move your windows, applying a specified layout, without you having to care about moving them all by mouse
-* Increase the available screen estate by hiding and therewith freeing up the space occupied by
-  + the Microsoft Windows Taskbar and
-  + the title bar for every single window
+* Increase the available screen estate by hiding and therewith freeing up the space occupied by the Microsoft Windows Taskbar and the title bar for every single window
 * and replacing all with a single slim status bar (-- but bug.n is not a shell replacement)
-* Show window management information in the status bar:
+* Show window management information in the status bar: active window title, active layout, overview of the views used
-  + active window title
-  + active layout
-  + overview of the views used
-* Show system information in the status bar:
+* Show system information in the status bar: time and date, CPU and memory usage, disk and network load, battery level
-  + time and date
-  + CPU and memory usage
-  + disk and network load
-  + battery level
 * Store your settings, i. e. which windows and layout were set on a specific view
 * Support multiple monitors